Go to main content

 Are you considering starting a company or selling your services in Sweden?
 As an EU citizen, you have the same rights and obligations as a Swedish entrepreneur.

-EU citizens do not need a residence permit
+EU/EEA citizens do not need a residence permit

-An EU citizen has the right to live in an EU country which is not their country of origin, as long as they can support themselves.
+An EU/EEA citizen has the right to live in an EU country which is not their country of origin, as long as they can support themselves.
 This means that you can stay in Sweden without a residence permit.
 You also have the right to start and run a private business.

 In order to be registered in the Swedish Population Register (Folkbokföringsregistret), you need to move to, and intend to live in, Sweden for at least one year.
 In addition, you must provide evidence that you have a right of residence or a residence permit for at least one year.
 When you have been registered with the Swedish Tax Agency (Skatteverket) you will receive your personal identity number (personnummer).